 During the G7 summit held in Italy in June, G7 leaders confirmed publicly a deal to provide Ukraine with $50 billion in loans by the end the year.
-The loan will be repaid through interest on billions of in frozen Russian assets.
+The loan will be repaid through interest on billions of dollars in frozen Russian assets.

 As part of this pledge, Ursula von der Leyen, President of the European Commission announced in September a loan up to 35 billion euro ($39 billion).